Last updated on August 16, 2026

 Emrakul, the Aeons Torn

-Here we are, the biggest, baddest battlecruiser there is: Emrakul, the Aeons Torn.
+Here we are: the biggest, baddest battlecruiser there is, Emrakul, the Aeons Torn.
 Old Emmy is an icon for Timmys everywhere.
-15 mana for a 15/15.
+Fifteen mana for a 15/15.
 So what if it can be taken down by 15 squirrels?
 By then youโ€™ll have won anyway.
-So strong itโ€™s banned in Commander, itโ€™s one of the most iconic cards in all of Magic, as well as one of the biggest.
+So strong itโ€™s banned in Commander, itโ€™s one of the biggest and most iconic cards in all of Magic.

 Best Battlecruiser Payoffs and Enablers